+- a.
 Single family detached residences shall be permitted by right on lots that are at least 1 acre in size, regardless of base zoning.

+- b.
 Urban agriculture uses shall be permitted by right, regardless of base zoning, provided they conform to the standards of the property's base zoning, and to those of the respective urban agricultural use, as indicated in the UDC.

-2. Special Use Permit Required
+- 2. Special Use Permit Required

-- Assisted living facilities
+- a.
+Assisted living facilities

-- Mixed-use building b.
+- b.
+Mixed-use building

-- Multi-family
+- c.
+Multi-family

-- Nursing/residential care facility
+- d.
+Nursing/residential care facility

-3. Additional Use Restrictions
+- 3. Additional Use Restrictions